onigiri63/pyllm/README.md

     -minimize graphs properly when you minimize the application -can we stop the prompt? (interrupt the subprocess) -labels for the graphs
+    -can we do more to automate the container setup?
 ```